 The Self Assessment is an exercise where the state examines itself to determine how it’s doing in the provision of Special Education.
-The state does this through the Texas Steering Committee – a group of 20-25 special education stakeholders (parents, teachers, administrators, etc.).
-To perform the Self Assessment, the steering committee reviews data and current activities related to the 20 performance and compliance indicators in the State Performance Plan (SPP)/Annual Performance Report (APR).
-The Texas Steering Commitee advises the State on performance targets for certain performance indicators in the SPP/APR.
+The state does this through the Texas Continuous Improvement Steering Committee – a group of 25-30 special education stakeholders (parents, teachers, administrators, etc.).
+To perform the Self Assessment, the committee reviews data and current activities related to the performance and compliance indicators in the State Performance Plan (SPP)/Annual Performance Report (APR).
+The committee advises the State on performance targets for certain performance indicators in the SPP/APR.

-Each year, the Texas Education Agency and Education Service Centers conduct public meetings.
-The public meetings provide the state with a different perspective on the special education system.
-So while the self assessment provides a quantitative, data oriented, view of the provision of special education in Texas, the public meetings provide a qualitative view, based on people’s input across the state.
-The information gathered during the public meetings is used for continuous improvement at the regional and state level.
+Each year, the Texas Education Agency and Education Service Centers gather feedback through a variety of methods statewide including surveys, public forums, and stakeholder meetings.
+These methods provide the state with a different perspective on the special education system.
+While the self-assessment provides a quantitative, data oriented, view of the provision of special education in Texas, public input and information feedback provide a qualitative view, based on input across the state.
+The information gathered through these methods is used for continuous improvement at the regional and state level.

-focuses on free appropriate public education in the least restrictive environment (FAPE/LRE) issue, inlcuding Discipline, Secondary Transition, and Post School Outcomes (SPP Indicators 1, 2, 3, 4, 5, 9, 10, 13, 14)
+Provides advisement on free appropriate public education in the least restrictive environment (FAPE/LRE) issues, discipline, secondary transition, and post school outcomes, and disproportionate representation in special education (SPP Indicators 1, 2, 3, 4, 5, 9, 10, 13, 14).

-focuses on effective transition between IDEA Part C (ECI) and IDEA Part B (TEA) as well as issues related to children birth through 5 (SPP Indicators 6, 7, 12)
+Provides advisement on effective transition between IDEA Part C (ECI) and IDEA Part B (TEA), early childhood outcomes, and preschool least restrictive environment issues (SPP Indicators 6, 7, 12).

-focuses on coordinated system of consistent, accurate information and training available to parents (SPP Indicator 8)
+Provides advisement on building a coordinated system of consistent, accurate information and training available to parents (SPP Indicator 8).

-focuses on issues related to adequate supply of personnel as well as training of personnel (SPP Indicators 1-14)
+Provides advisement on issues related to adequate supply of personnel as well as training of personnel (SPP Indicators 1-14).